toyota-corolla0/rust_ob/README.md

 ### Features
 - standard price-time priority
-- execution of limit and market order
+- execution of limit and market orders
 - support for negative prices

 ### Usage